-In 2015, the company was a subject of full-scope tax audit for the period 1 January 2010 - 31 December 2014, including under the application of VATA for periods from 1 November 2010 to 28 February 2015.
+In 2015, the company was a subject of full-scope tax audit for the period 1 January 2010 - 31 December 2015, including under the application of VATA for periods from 1 November 2010 to 28 February 2015.
 In the issued Tax Assessment Notice, dated 26 November 2015, the tax authorities assessed additional tax liabilities at the amount of BGN 223 thousand, including BGN 194 thousand (principal and interest) under VATA and BGN 94 thousand (principal and interest) corporate tax.

-The company appealed the issued Tax Assessment Notice and revenue authorities assigned a new audit, which is expected to be completed in 2016.
+The company appealed the issued Tax Assessment Notice and revenue authorities assigned a new audit, which is expected to be completed of up to 1 July 2016.